 We license and integrate certain software components from third parties into our software, and we expect to continue to use third-party software in the future.
 Some open source software licenses require users who distribute or make available as a service open source software as part of their own software product to publicly disclose all or part of the source code of the users' developed software or to make available any derivative works of the open source code on unfavorable terms or at no cost.
-Our efforts to use the open source software in a manner consistent with the relevant license terms that would not require us to disclose our proprietary code or license our proprietary software at no cost may not be successful.
+Our efforts to use the open source software at no cost may not be successful.
 We may face claims by third parties seeking to enforce the license terms applicable to such open source software, including by demanding the release of the open source software, derivative works or our proprietary source code that was developed using such software.
 In addition, if the license terms for the open source code change, we may be forced to re-engineer our software or incur additional costs.

 Some of our products and services include other software or intellectual property licensed from third parties, and we also use software and other intellectual property licensed from third parties in our business.
 This exposes us to risks over which we may have little or no control.
 For example, a licensor may have difficulties keeping up with technological changes or may stop supporting the software or other intellectual property that it licenses to us.
 There can be no assurance that the licenses we use will be available on acceptable terms, if at all.
 In addition, a third party may assert that we or our customers are in breach of the terms of a license, which could, among other things, give such third party the right to terminate a license or seek damages from us, or both.
 Our inability to obtain or maintain certain licenses or other rights or to obtain or maintain such licenses or rights on favorable terms, or the need to engage in litigation regarding these matters, could result in delays in releases of new products, and could otherwise disrupt our business, until equivalent technology can be identified, licensed or developed.
-In addition, sophisticated hardware and operating system software and applications that we procure from third parties may contain defects in design or manufacture, including "bugs," security vulnerabilities, and other problems that could unexpectedly interfere with the expected operation of our products and services.
+In addition, sophisticated hardware and operating system software and applications that we procure from third parties may contain defects in design or manufacture, including "bugs," security vulnerabilities, and other problems that could unexpectedly interfere with the expected operation of our products and services or expose us to cyberattacks and security breaches.